devichand579/MAC/README.md

 This repository contains code and datasets for evaluating multimodal vision-language models on multimodal auto-completion task and evalute Router-Suggest for model selection between TAC and MAC models.

-- Please downlaod the checkpoints and datasets from here.
-[Checkpoints and Datasets](https://osf.io/etf2b/overview?view_only=7eb3be65022b48fdb053d15be769a963).
+- Please downlaod the checkpoints and datasets from [here](https://osf.io/etf2b/overview?view_only=7eb3be65022b48fdb053d15be769a963).

 - Before unzipping different multi-part zip files, run the command below with all multi-part files in the same directory to unzip as a single directory.
 ```bash